Daegu Civic Stadium

 The Daegu Civic Stadium (Korean: 대구시민운동장) was a stadium in Daegu sports complex in Daegu, South Korea.
 The former main stadium was used mostly for football matches of Daegu FC.
 During the 1986 Asian Games and 1988 Summer Olympics, it hosted some football matches.
 The stadium had a capacity of 30,000 (19,467 seats) and opened on 20 April 1948.
 The stadium was expanded and reconstructed in 1975, and was renovated and repaired on 8 September 2003.
 The main stadium of the complex was demolished in 2017, and the new DGB Daegu Bank Park was built at the same place.

-The complex is called “Daegu Complex Sports Town”.
-It now has DGB Daegu Bank Park, indor gym, small soccer field, and Daegu Baseball Stadium, which was a formal home of Samsung Lions.
+The complex is called "Daegu Complex Sports Town".
+It now has DGB Daegu Bank Park, indoor gym, small soccer field, and Daegu Baseball Stadium, which was a former home of Samsung Lions.